 Timescales and the future

-The Town Hall will close to the public from Monday 15 January 2018 until the completion in 2024 of the Our Town Hall project to refurbish, repair and partially restore the building.
+The Town Hall is now closed to the public until the completion in 2024 of the Our Town Hall project to refurbish, repair and partially restore the building.

 The Our Town Hall project will secure the long-term future of the building for generations to come.
 The building, which sits at the civic heart of the city, will continue to be a place of work for local government, an internationally significant heritage asset, an event space and a visitor destination.